Summer Field Ecology Internships

 Additional desired qualifications

-- Ability to and interest in interacting with volunteers from the general public
+- Ability to and interest in interacting with volunteers from the community

 - Pollinator and wildlife identification skills, though FMR will provide any necessary training